 By Amber Avalona-Butler/ParaglideDecember 10, 2010

-As a single mom, Langmack wanted her son Carson, 12, to develop skills like hunting and fishing and navigating the North Carolina great outdoors.
+As a single mom, Langmack wanted her son Carson, a polite boy of 12, to develop skills like hunting and fishing and navigating the North Carolina great outdoors.

 Enter Ken Barnard, former Army brat and founder of Patriot Hunts, a nonprofit organization dedicated to connecting wounded warriors with wilderness excursions.
 When Langmack met Barnard, the missing piece in her son's life began to take shape.